“Beep. Beep. Beep.”

 He laughs, “Mucho fiesta a Zolla’s Hostel?”

 While I’d really wanted to attend one of Zolla’s legendary Tuesday night parties, I’d skipped out in order to be rested for Indian’s Nose.
-I sincerely hoped it was worth it.
+I sincerely hoped this was worth it.

 Jose walks at rapid speed, clearly unphased by the unrelenting uphill terrain.
 It’s not until I manage to huff the phase “Holy f*ck” that he realizes the rest of us aren’t Guatemalan mountain men, and we take a short water break.